 Bread flour and a little Whole Wheat flour, our levain build, water, the tasty apple juice standing in for cider, salt, a little yeast to help things along and the apple chips.

-Once the dough seemed to be behaving, the apple chips go in for a minute or so, just until they’re evenly incorporated.
+Once the dough seemed to be behaving, the apple chips go in for the last minute, just until they’re evenly incorporated.
 The dough is now ready to go into the oiled bowl for bulk proofing, estimating between 1 to 2 hours.

-I shaped each piece into an oblong and placed them into rice-flour coated cane baskets.
+Each piece was shaped into an oblong was transferred to rice-flour coated cane baskets.
 I haven’t made bread with such big lumps of stuff in them before and these apple pieces seemed to be a bit of an oddity.
 Still, I managed to get the top surface looking relatively smooth without big apple chunks poking out to burn, even if the seam side, facing up now, was less than gorgeous.

-These baskets were then slipped into a plastic bag (after giving the tops a light brushing of veg oil so as not to stick to the plastic bag) and left to proof for 1 to 1.5 hours.
+These baskets were then slipped into a plastic bag and left to proof for 1 to 1.5 hours after giving the tops a light brushing of veg oil sto avoid sticking.

 Not shown: I gave the tops of the loaves a very light mist and the inside of a large disposable aluminum turkey roaster as well before covering the loaves.
-I wanted to close them up so the tops would get plenty of trapped steam so they could expand easily.
+I wanted the loaves to get plenty of trapped steam so they could expand easily.

 Into the pre-heated 450ºF oven they went and, at the 15 minute mark, the turkey pan was removed, the oven temp lowered to 420º and the loaves were left for approximately 25 more minutes to brown up and finish baking for a total of 40 minutes.
 I set the timer to 15 more minutes however, wanting to make sure I was watching for the final 10 minutes.